Macy's to expand same-day delivery to new U.S. markets, challenging Amazon

-CHICAGO/SAN FRANCISCO (Reuters) - Macy’s Inc (M.N) is expanding same-day delivery to several new U.S. markets this summer, one of the most aggressive pushes by a brick-and-mortar retailer in an area dominated by e-commerce giant Amazon (AMZN.O), according to a Macy’s official.
+CHICAGO/SAN FRANCISCO, July 22 (Reuters) - Macy’s Inc is expanding same-day delivery to several new U.S. markets this summer, one of the most aggressive pushes by a brick-and-mortar retailer in an area dominated by e-commerce giant Amazon , according to a Macy’s official.

 Macy‘s, the nation’s largest department store chain, already offers same-day delivery services in eight markets.
 By partnering with Deliv, an Uber-like startup that uses a fleet of contract drivers to pick up online orders from stores and malls, the retailer has found a cost-effective way to expand, said the Macy’s official, who spoke on condition of anonymity.